911 First Responder Interview Experience Health Issues

 Advertisement

-“Until I actually saw the plane, [I didn’t realize] the severity of the situation,” she said.
+“Until I actually saw the plane, [I didn’t realise] the severity of the situation,” she said.

 As everyone else ran away, Paukner ran toward the tower.
 She was one of the first officers on the scene.

-Note: Editor's note: It has been 16 years since the September 11 terrorist attacks that killed nearly 3,000 people.
-Refinery29 has chosen to share the voices of women who survived as well as those who lost loved ones so that we may never forget.
-This story contains details that some readers may find disturbing.